 Students who pay annual Tuition, Room, Board and Fees in advance are entitled to 3% discount in tuition only, provided the payment is made by check, money order, cash or wire transfer.
-Credit card payments do not qualify for a discount.
+Credit card payments do not qualify for a discount unless made through Populi.